 The watch locks to avoid any miss-presses.
-This means that you need to push a button first and then start swiping.
+You need to push a button first and then start swiping.

-When it comes to the menu, the Suunto 9 still suffers from complexity.
+The Suunto 9 still suffers from complexity when it comes to the menu.
 Out of the box, the menu is entirely intuitive.
 The interface needs some time to get used to.

 - Tracking covers a huge range of activities apart from Running, Cycling, Swimming